abbiekressner/abbiekressner.github.io/kressner-cv.md

 ## Professional activities {.htmlhide}
 * 2019-2020
 :   Technical Committee for the Baltic-Nordic Acoustic Meeting 2020

+* 2019-present
+:   Editor for the Proceedings of the International Symposium on Auditory and Audiological Research

 * 2018-present
 :   Organizing committee for the International Symposium on Auditory and Audiological Research